 What better activity than exploring our forests with friends and family.
 Shouts of “Oh!
 How about this one?”… “I found it!”… or, in the infamous words of Clark Griswold, “There it is.
 The Griswold family Christmas tree!”
-Whether you venture out on your own, with your besties, your family, or through an organized event like the Deschutes Land Trust’s Annual Christmas Tree Hunt (held this year on December 4th) we’re sure this will become an annual tradition that you look forward to for years to come.
+Whether you venture out on your own, with your besties, or your family we’re sure this will become an annual tradition that you look forward to for years to come.

 Here are the basics you need to know:

 Head for the national forest!
 Remember: dress appropriately for the conditions and make sure you’ve got snacks, drinks, a good hand saw, your permit, and rope or bungee cords to tie your tree down.

 We need everyone to know why forest restoration is important and that we can all do our part; even in small ways like cutting a Christmas tree.
 So make sure you tell your friends and family about the experience, how much fun you had, and what you learned about forest restoration.
 And if anyone asks, “Why’s your tree look funny?” tell them it’s a small price to pay for a healthier forest.